Microelectronics Education Programme

 The UK government's Microelectronics Education Programme ran from 1980 to 1986.
 It was conceived and planned by a Labour government and set up under a Conservative government during Mrs Thatcher's era.
-Its aim was to explore how computers could be used in schools in the UK.
+It aimed to explore how computers could be used in schools in the UK.
 This was a controversial time for Conservative school policies.

 The programme was administered by the Council for Educational Technology in London, but the directorate operated, unusually, from a semi-detached house on the Coach Lane Campus of the then Newcastle Polytechnic (now Northumbria University).

 Origins

 The Microelectronics Education Programme was developed by the Department for Education and Science when the Prime Minister at the time, Jim Callaghan asked each government department to draw up an action plan to meet the challenge of new technologies.
 Whilst the prior programme, the National Development Programme in Computer Aided Learning, covered schools, colleges, universities and training establishments, MEP was specifically aimed at secondary schools in England, Northern Ireland and Wales (a primary school programme was added in 1982).
 Following a change of government in 1979, Keith Joseph as Education Secretary finally approved the proposal in 1980 and in March a four-year programme for schools, costing £9 million. was announced by the Under Secretary of State at the Department of Education and Science, Mr Neil MacFarlane.